Mentone Girls' Secondary College: Curriculum

-The college is divided into three sub-schools; Junior (Years 7 and 8), Middle (Years 9 and 10), and Senior (Years 11 and 12).
+The college is divided into three sub-schools: Junior (Years 7 and 8), Middle (Years 9 and 10), and Senior (Years 11 and 12).
 Year 11 and 12 students study subjects offered for the Victorian Certificate of Education (VCE), as well as Vocational Education & Training (VET) courses.
-During Year 10, students are given the opportunity to undertake either a VCE or VET subject as part of their individualised curriculum.
+During Year 10, students are allowed to undertake either a VCE or VET subject as part of their individualised curriculum.
 In both years 7 and 8, students are required to undertake one LOTE (Languages other than English) subject of either Japanese or French.

-Due to the college's large population size, it enables for a large offering of subjects.
-For the 2022 school year, the college will be more than 25 different VCE subjects, including a wide range of humanities and science subjects.
+Due to the college's large population size, it enables a large offering of subjects.
+For the 2022 school year, the college will offer more than 25 different VCE subjects, including a wide range of humanities and science subjects.

 From Years 7 to 9, a select-entry Enhancement Program is available as an option for students who wish to seek a greater challenge.